 Assistant Professor of Neurology

-Gretchen Ann Meyer, MS, PHD
+Gretchen Ann Meyer, M.S., Ph.D.

-Assistant Professor of Orthopaedic Surgery
+Associate Professor of Orthopedic Surgery

-PHD University of CA San Diego 2011
+Doctor of Philosophy, University of California San Diego, 2011

-Jennifer Alaine Miller-Katsafanas, DPT, DPT, BBA
+Jennifer Alaine Miller-Katsafanas, D.P.T.

 Assistant Professor of Physical Therapy (primary appointment)